2008 Student Blawger of the Year

 Fuller’s theory appears to be substantiated by history.
 Major areas of the near East were predominantly Christian, and remained so, for the first 400 years of Islam.

-But North African Christians were also monophysites, considered a heresy by the Byzantines that ruled over them previously, and persecuted them as a result.
+But North African Christians were also monophysites, considered a heresy by the Europeans that ruled over them previously, and persecuted as a result.

-North African Berbers also had ample grounds and motive to seek retribution against the Vandals that raided and pillaged their lands from their base in Spain.
+North African Berbers also had ample grounds and motive to seek retribution against the Vandals, who raided and pillaged Berber lands from their base in Spain.

-But even the Greek Orthodox Church that dominated the Near East had their differences with Western Europe, which would create similar dichotomies in the modern world, or so Fuller argues.
+But even the Greek Orthodox Church that dominated the Near East had their differences with Western Europe that would create similar dichotomies in the modern world, or so Fuller argues.

 Those that attempt to pin violence on specific religious doctrines find arguments of convenience alone.
 They ignore that substantial portions of the Arab population are still Christian today.
 Even more interestingly, prominent Arab Church officials have repeatedly called for violent Crusades, in support of factions you might not initially expect.
 Some have even blessed and encouraged the use of suicide bombing as a tactical approach.